melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 ## story check file

-Sparrow scripts should be accompanied a check files.
-It's just a text files with some patterns to match stdout comes from an executed sparrow script.
+Sparrow scripts should be accompanied by a check files.
+It's just a text files with some patterns to match against stdout comes from an executed script.
 For example:

 ```